Ecuador Day 3: Meet Buen Pastor

 Then VBS.
 A room off the side of the church started to slowly fill with children.
 Some came from the medical ministry.
 Some came because their parents were meeting with the bishop.
 And some came because they are part of the church.

 We then moved into a craft time where we painted “stained glass” crosses with the children.
 Some quickly painted one then wandered outside to find a ball or play a game.
 Others remained and painted 4 or more crosses.
-Colors and complements became our new love language as we worked alongside the remaining children to help them express their love and joy.
+Colors and compliments became our new love language as we worked alongside the remaining children to help them express their love and joy.
 Many of the crosses adorn the windows and walls of the dining room at the church as a remaining symbol of the love, joy, and celebration that these children and our pilgrims shared.

 Then after a quick group photo we hopped on our bus and headed back to our hostel for the night.